Prof. Dr. hab. Maciej Wojtkowski

 Biomedical Imaging

-Prof. dr hab.
-Maciej Wojtkowski (born 1975) is a physicist specializing in applied optics and medical and experimental physics.
-He started his scientific career at the Nicolaus Copernicus University in Toruń.
-There he defended his master’s thesis, and then his doctoral thesis and postdoctoral thesis (habilitation).
-All degrees were awarded by the Institute of Physics, Faculty of Physics, Astronomy and Computer Science.
-From 1998 to 1999 he was employed as a researcher at the University of Vienna, Austria, and from 2003 to 2005 at the Massachusetts Institute of Technology in Cambridge and Tufts New England Eye Center, Boston, USA.
+Prof. Maciej Wojtkowski, born in 1975, is a physicist with a distinguished career in applied optics, medical physics, and experimental physics.
+He began his scientific journey at Nicolaus Copernicus University in Toruń, where he earned his MSc, PhD, and Habilitation degrees in Physics.
+His early research included international appointments as a researcher at the University of Vienna and later at the Massachusetts Institute of Technology (MIT) and the Tufts New England Eye Center in Boston, USA.

 Humberto Fernandes, PhD